teifip/gke-demo/docs/collector.md

 The Data Collector enforces a minimum data collection interval of 2 minutes and a minimum data retention period of 2 days.

-> The [Nest REST APIs](https://developers.nest.com/documentation/cloud/rest-guide) used by the Data Collector are designed for infrequent accesses.
+> The [Nest REST APIs](https://developers.nest.com/documentation/cloud/rest-guide) used by the Data Collector are designed for infrequent access.
 Systems that require near real-time updates should use the [Nest REST Streaming APIs](https://developers.nest.com/documentation/cloud/rest-streaming-guide) instead.

 The Data Collector does not enforce a maximum data retention period.
 However, please be aware that any use you make of the collected data is subject to the [Nest Developer Terms of Service](https://developers.nest.com/documentation/cloud/tos).